-The owner should be able to call themselves Baron of XYZ, but not Baron Firstname Lastname.
+So, in theory, the owner should be able to call themselves Baron of XYZ, but NOT Baron Firstname Lastname.

-I'm going to guess that they would some kind of official recognition in their Canadian Passport, though there is no official documentation available about that.
+I'm going to guess that the Baron would some kind of official recognition in their Canadian Passport, though there is no official documentation available about that.
 This is hardly a surprise, considering that there are very few Canadians ever receiving titular honours, let alone a Barony!

 Now, if you have a few extra British Pounds (the starting price is apparently at £75,000), please send them my way, and I'll gladly find out all that for you!!!